 Drawing Blind

-There is something so magical about blind contour drawings.
-When you draw without looking you let go of how something should look and amazing things can happen.
-Unintended emphasis on certain areas open up whole new ways of seeing.
+Kimon Nicolaïdes's 1941 book The Natural Way to Draw popularized blind contour drawing.
+There is something magical about blind contour drawings.
+When you draw without looking, you let go of how something should look, and amazing things can happen.
+Unintended emphasis on certain areas opens up whole new ways of seeing.

 ~ Scientist and neurosurgeon, Richard Bergland

-In the book Drawing on the Right Side of the Brain by Betty Edwards.
-Edwards teaches various lessons that challenge you to go beyond your conditioning.
-For example, one exercise has you draw your subject upside down.
-Its purpose is to force your left (thinking) brain to give up identifying what you draw and simply draw what is.
-The stone angel above was the first time I tried the exercise back in high school.
-I was shocked by the ease of drawing upside down and by the accuracy of the drawing in the end.
-It’s a fun exercise for any age and artistic level.
+The stone angel above was the first time I tried the exercise in high school.
+I was shocked by the ease of drawing upside down and by the accuracy of the final result.
+It's a fun exercise for any age and artistic level.
 You should try it!
-Just grab a printed image turn it upside down and draw it the way you see it.
+Grab a printed image, turn it upside down, and draw it the way you see it.

 Check out the sneaker pic at the very bottom of the page.
 What combo do you see?

-State of Flow Brain games aside, blind drawing and exercises like drawing upside really highlight how important flow states are in our lives.
-Flow states definition:
+Brain games aside, blind drawing and exercises like drawing upside highlight how important flow states are in our lives.

-In positive psychology, a flow state, also known colloquially as being in the zone, is the mental state in which a person performing some activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.
+In positive psychology, a flow state, also called being in the zone, is the mental state in which a person performing some activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the activity's process.
 The main reason I love making art is how it makes me feel.
-There is a deep sense of well being when immersed in the creative process.
+Immersed in the creative process, I feel a deep sense of well-being.

-It's funny, I came out of a deep sleep when I first saw the Vans sneaker pic.
-It was 100% green and grey and now see pink and white.
-Makes me believe dreaming may be the ultimate flow state!
+It's funny.
+I came out of a deep sleep when I first saw the Vans sneaker picture.
+It was 100% green and grey, and now I see pink and white.
+It makes me believe dreaming may be the ultimate flow state.

 In these challenging times I hope you find many ways to enjoy and feel the flow!